Merkel issues warning to Trump ahead of G20 summit

 The G20 summit will be held a little over a month after a G7 summit in Sicily exposed deep divisions between other western countries and Trump on climate change, trade and migration.

-A short while later, Trump announced he was pulling the United States out of a landmark agreement to combat climate change agreed in 2015 in Paris.
+A short while later, Trump announced he was pulling the United States out of a landmark agreement to combat climate change reached in 2015 in Paris.

 Ahead of the G20 summit, Trump's administration has threatened to take punitive trade measures against China, including introducing tariffs on steel imports.